India fires missiles into Pakistan, killing at least 1 child, officials say

 The strikes came amid soaring tensions between the nuclear-armed neighbors over last month's militant attack on tourists in the Indian-administered portion of Kashmir.
 India has blamed Pakistan for backing the militant attack, which Islamabad has denied.

-The missiles early Wednesday struck locations in Pakistani-administered Kashmir and in the country's eastern Punjab province, according to three Pakistani security officials.
-One of them struck a mosque in the city of Bahawalpur in Punjab, where a child was killed, and a woman and man were injured, one official said.
+A spokesperson for the Pakistani Ministry of Foreign Affairs said in a statement that the strikes hit Muridke and Bahawalpur, and across the Line of Control in Kotli and Muzaffarabad, Azad Jammu and Kashmir.
+One of them struck a mosque in the city of Bahawalpur in Punjab, where a child was killed, and a woman and man were injured, one official told The Associated Press.

+"India's act of aggression has resulted in martyrdom of civilians, including women and children," the spokesperson said.
+"This act of aggression has also caused grave threat to commercial air traffic."

+According to a statement from the Inter-Services Public Relations division of the Pakistan Armed Forces, the missiles were air-launched.
+Witnesses in Bahawalpur reported seeing a bright light in the sky moments before a powerful explosion.

+"We were just about to go to bed when a huge blast happened, it was very big and terrifying explosions," Chaudhry Ghulam Rasool, a resident living near the mosque, told CBS News.

+India has not issued an official statement regarding the alleged missile strikes.

-The officials said Pakistan had launched retaliatory strikes, without providing any details.
-The officials spoke to The Associated Press on the condition of anonymity because they were not authorized to speak to the media on the record.
+The Pakistani security officials said Pakistan had launched retaliatory strikes, without providing any details.
+The officials spoke to The AP on the condition of anonymity because they were not authorized to speak to the media on the record.

 The Pakistani army spokesperson, Lt.
 Gen. Ahmad Sharif, told ARY News that the missiles were launched from within Indian territory and that no Indian aircraft had entered Pakistani airspace.